realies/soundcloud-sync/README.md

 ## Features

 - Download liked tracks from any SoundCloud profile
-- Automatic metadata tagging (title, artist, artwork)
+- Automatic metadata tagging (title, artist, artwork) using ID3v2
 - Preserves like dates as file modification times
 - Supports incremental syncing (only downloads new likes)
 - Can be used as a library in other projects
+- No external dependencies required (pure JavaScript/TypeScript implementation)

 ## Quick Start